michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 # Two Key Things to Understand
+Experiencing **1. benefits of decentralization** and **2. how this became reality** is key to get the point of the blockchain technology as distributed ledger technology.

 ## Benefits of Decentralization
 Decentralization improves the probability for fair systems to emerge - due to: